Volunteers don’t cost a thing.

 And, why are you planning that special dinner?
 Is it to build community and strengthen relationships?
 Celebrate previous ministry victories?
 Showcase opportunities for future ministry involvement?
 Highlight and encourage spiritual development?
 Or something else?
 Identify the Kingdom Impact of that event, and . . .

 Your volunteers need to know they are not just washing dishes, setting up chairs or picking up trash.
 They need to know are contributing to a Kingdom Goal that will: help people develop Christian relationships in a Godless culture; help people grow closer to God and know his will for their lives; help people find how God has equipped them to make a difference in this world, help the unfortunate, feed the poor, and comfort the hurting.
 They need to know if they were not there, your ministry event (project, process) would not have been as successful.

 Remind them of their value and they will know you are a leader who believes volunteers are priceless.
 And, if you want them to volunteer for you the next time—connect the dots this time.

 Your successful idea or practice can be just the thing that ignites energy into a new or challenged leader.
 We’d love to hear from you.

 - What specific areas have you connected the dots for your volunteers?
 What exactly did you do or say?
 What was the impact on the volunteer motivation level?

 - What other ways have you shown your volunteers they are priceless to your ministry?

 - What are your biggest volunteer challenges right now?

-FYI: In my book 81/2 SECRETS—How To Keep, Encourage And Stop Driving Your Volunteers Crazy, I have a whole chapter on what motivates volunteers: 3 (almost) Universal Motivators, de-motivators to get rid of, and tons of individual motivators that help volunteers recognize they are priceless.
+FYI: In my book, LEAD STRATEGICALLY Tools For Success In Your Ministry or Mission, I have a whole chapter on what motivates volunteers: 3 (almost) Universal Motivators, de-motivators to get rid of, and tons of individual motivators that help volunteers recognize they are priceless.
 Stay tuned, I’ll be sharing more about these in future blogs.